Manistee, Michigan: History

-In 1751, a Jesuit Mission was established in Manistee.
-Missionaries visited Manistee in the early 19th century, and a Jesuit mission house is known to have been located on the NW shore of Manistee Lake in 1826.
+In 1751, a Jesuit mission was established in Manistee.
+Missionaries visited Manistee in the early 19th century, and a Jesuit mission house is known to have been located on the northwest shore of Manistee Lake in 1826.
 In 1832, a group of traders from Massachusetts built a log house up the Manistee River.
 However, they were soon driven off by the Odawa nation.
 The first white settlement and sawmill was built there in 1841.

 In 1830 the village of Manistee was one of about 15 Odawa (Ottawa) villages along the shore of Lake Michigan.
 Much of the Manistee River Valley, including Manistee itself, was designated as an Odawa Reservation from 1836 to 1848.

-The first permanent Euro-American settlement was made on April 16, 1841, when John Stronach and his son, Adam Stronach, arrived at the mouth of the Manistee River in a schooner loaded with fifteen men and equipment, and established a saw mill.
+The first permanent Euro-American settlement was made on April 16, 1841, when John Stronach and his son, Adam Stronach, arrived at the mouth of the Manistee River in a schooner loaded with fifteen men and equipment, and established a sawmill.